 Incoming LS Freshman FAQs - 2014

-Please note: Liberal Studies (LS) Core Program (CP) freshmen beginning at abroad sites in Florence, London and Paris should note that start dates for classes, orientation, and other welcome programs vary by site.
-CP Freshmen starting abroad should visit the freshman year abroad portal (FYA) for additional details or contact Beth Haymaker, Director Global Programs at firstname.lastname@example.org
+Please note: Liberal Studies Core Program (CP) freshmen beginning at abroad sites in Florence, London, and Paris should note that start dates for classes, orientation, and other welcome programs vary by site.
+CP freshmen starting abroad should visit the freshman year abroad portal (FYA) for additional details, or contact Beth Haymaker, Director of Global Programs, at email@example.com.

-A mandatory CP Orientation for freshmen students will be held in New York the week of Monday, August 25.
-You can expect to receive your Orientation Program by email the second week of August.
+A mandatory CP Orientation for freshman students will be held in New York the week of Monday, August 25, 2014.
+You will receive your Orientation Program by email the second week of August.

 Yes.
 NYU’s Student Resource Center hosts Welcome Week for all new students, an all-University program of activities and marquee events.
-NYU Welcome Week 2014 begins August 24th and runs through August 29th.
-For more information, you can also visit the NYU Student Resource Center website.
+NYU Welcome Week 2014 runs August 24-29, 2014.
+For more information, visit the NYU Student Resource Center website.

-The first day of class for students at Washington Square is Tuesday, September 2nd, 2014.
+The first day of class for students at Washington Square is Tuesday, September 2, 2014.
 Please refer to the NYU Academic Calendar for a complete list of important dates.
-If beginning at one of our sites in Europe, please visit the FYA portal for more information.
+Students spending freshman year abroad should visit the FYA portal for more information.

 Health and Immunizations Policies